 - English language learners experienced a 29% gain in vocabulary and concept comprehension.

 How ConceptLinks® stacks up

-In spring 2007, Learning Gauge, Inc., an independent educational research company, conducted a scientifically based research study to test the instructional effectiveness of ConceptLinks®.
+Learning Gauge, Inc., an independent educational research company, conducted a scientifically based research study to test the instructional effectiveness of ConceptLinks®.
 Nearly 500 students in grades 4 through 8 in urban and suburban classrooms in the northeast, southeast, south, Midwest, and southwest regions of the country participated in the study.
 Students received an average of 8 one-hour lessons of instructions.
 Learning Gauge, Inc. administered pretests and posttests and analyzed the test results.

 Students Achieved Significant Gains After Using ConceptLinks® for Two Weeks

 - Students demonstrated a statistically significant increase in vocabulary and reading performance